floraQuilichini/GLS/README.md

         Comment from line 138 to 331 and from line 372 to the end.
 Uncomment from line 334 to line 369.
         This third application is an alternative to the second application, in the case where the 2 objects share the same scale (or have been rescaled upstream).
         Then, this application computes the matching pairs from the generated descriptor files of the two same-scale objects.
 The folder "data_example_3" contains two subfolders.
 The subfolder "meshes" contains source and target meshes at the same scale that the user can use to generate profiles files with application 1.
 The subfolder "profiles" contains the file profiles generated with the data from "meshes".
-        To test the code, use the data contained in the folder "data_example_3/profiles" and run the following command in a terminal: profiles\bunny_vsa_complete_profiles.txt  profiles\bunny_downsampled_vsa_complete_profiles.txt bunny_vsa_bunny_downsampled_vsa_rescaled_matching.txt
+        To test the code, use the data contained in the folder "data_example_3/profiles" with the following arguments: profiles\bunny_vsa_complete_profiles.txt  profiles\bunny_downsampled_vsa_complete_profiles.txt bunny_vsa_bunny_downsampled_vsa_rescaled_matching.txt
         The first parameter is the descriptor file of object A (in our case source_bunny).
         The second parameter is the descriptor file of object B (in our case target_bunny).